MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessHybridOnPrem.md

 -   [Prepared your organization](./upgrade-prepare-organization.md)
 -   [Conducted a pilot](./pilot-essentials.md)

-If you've deployed Skype for Business Server or Microsoft Lync on-premises and your organization wants to upgrade to Teams, follow the guidance in this article.
-You need to set up hybrid connectivity with your Microsoft 365 or Office 365 organization, and determine coexistence requirements if you are moving your users to Teams in phases.
+If you've deployed Skype for Business Server or Microsoft Lync Server on-premises and your organization wants to upgrade to Teams, follow the guidance in this article, which requires that you must set up hybrid connectivity with your Microsoft 365 organization as described in [Plan hybrid connectivity between Skype for Business Server and Teams](/skypeforbusiness/hybrid/plan-hybrid-connectivity).

-Before you begin, IT Pros and administrators should review the [Important considerations for organizations with Skype for Business Server on-premises](#important-considerations-for-organizations-with-skype-for-business-server-on-premises) later in this article.
+Before you begin, IT Pros and administrators should also review the [Important considerations for organizations with Skype for Business Server on-premises](#important-considerations-for-organizations-with-skype-for-business-server-on-premises) later in this article.

 > [!IMPORTANT]
 > Skype for Business Online was retired on July 31, 2021.
 To maximize benefit realization and ensure your organization has proper time to implement your upgrade, we encourage you to begin your journey to Microsoft Teams today.
 Remember that a successful upgrade aligns technical and user readiness, so be sure to leverage this guidance as you navigate your journey to Microsoft Teams.